shayko18/CarND-Behavioral-Cloning-P3/writeup_report.md

 	* The left camera angle was corrected by 0.25
 	* The right camera angle was corrected by -0.25
 * we flipped each image and changed the angle on this flipped image to by the negative of the original angle.
-* In my final solution I **didn't** use the option to augmented the training data using changes in the brightness
+* In my final solution I **didn't** use the option to augmented the training data using changes in the brightness.
 * In my final solution I **didn't** use the option to balance the training data: use more images with low probability angles (big angles in their absolute value)

 The bottom line is that for the training data we multiply the original centered image by 6 (3 cameras and flip): Number of Training Points After Augmentation and use of all cameras = 38568

-For the validation data we only used the original centered image, because this is what the simulator will use when we test our model.
+For the validation data we have two options.
+First we can use only the original centered image, because this is what the simulator will use when we test our model.
+The other option is to also augment the validation data the same way we did for the training data.
+By doing this we ensure that the validation data and the training data sees the same a-priori distribution of input samples so the MSE will be alligned between them. (we will explain it later).

 ###Model Architecture and Training Strategy